-Back in ’98 I was developing an extranet site for a local company when I realised that it would be open for exploit if somebody put single quotes in text fields.
+Back in ’98 I was developing an extranet site for a local company when I realized that it would be open for exploit if somebody put single quotes in text fields.
 It was early in the development cycle so I fixed it and moved on, unable to find out how other people were avoiding the problem.

 It turned out many were not and it became a well-known exploit called SQL injection.
 Unfortunately there are many developers who don’t know or appreciate the problem, and it is this: